jacobscunn07/jacobscunn07.github.io/content/posts/XXX-semantic-versioning-with-semantic-release/index.md

 git commit -m 'fix: This is a bug fix to an existing feature'
 ```

-So now we know that we want to version our software artifacts using the semantic versioning specification and how we can communicate what the next version should be using conventional commits, but how can we create a release each time merge a pull request?
+So now we know that we want to version our software artifacts using the semantic versioning specification and how we can communicate what the next version should be using conventional commits, but how can we create a release each time a pull request is merged?
 That, my friends, is where Semantic Release comes into play.

 ### Semantic Release